Moscow’s Krymskaya embankment

-Opportunities for street life in all seasons: Moscow’s new government has begun to implement an innovative urban revitalisationprogramme.
+Opportunities for street life in all seasons: Moscow’s new government has begun to implement an innovative urban revitalisation programme.
 The aim of this ambitious project is to transform the busy city centre into a comfortable and attractive public urban space.
-Most importantly, the new programme proposes that an 8-kilometre-long green pedestrian path be created, linking Vorobyovy Gory, a hill on the right bank of the Moskva River, the Krymskaya Embankment, Red Square and the Kremlin Embankment.
+Most importantly, the new program proposes that an 8-kilometre long green pedestrian path be created, linking Vorobyovy Gory, a hill on the right bank of the Moskva River, the Krymskaya Embankment, Red Square and the Kremlin Embankment.
 The renovation of the Krymskaya Embankment was completed in September 2013 and has become a showcase of the new city planning policy.

 The Krymskaya Embankment is located near Moscow’s historic centre and just next to the Contemporary Art Exhibition Hall CDH and Gorki Park.
-Prior to the renovaton, the embankment was dominated by traffic routes and was not suited for public use.
-The aim of the renovation project, designed by the Moscow-based architects Wowhouse, was to create new opportunities for various leisure activities along the river’s waterfront.
+Prior to the renovation, the embankment was dominated by traffic routes and was not suited for public use.
+The aim of the renovation project, designed by the Moscow-based architects Wowhaus, was to create new opportunities for various leisure activities along the river’s waterfront.

 The new linear promenade is about one kilometre long and includes green hills, pedestrian and cycle paths, a fountain, a pond and pavilions.
 The design was inspired by the theme of “waves”, highlighting the dynamic character of the area.
 The pavilion roofs and arches, and the curve of numerous benches provide an interesting and sophisticated visual experience.
 The undulating surface creates a visually dynamic environment.
 Artificial hills and slopes, designed in cooperation with LDA Design, London, are used for cycling, skating, skiing and sledging.
 This design offers a great opportunity for a wide range of seasonal activities during the long, cold Russian winter.